DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * hasSharedVhd `string` (values: Unknown, Present, NotPresent): A value indicating whether the VM has a shared VHD attached.
 String value of {SrsDataContract.PresenceStatus} enum.
   * osDetails [OSDetails](#osdetails)
   * sourceItemId `string`: The source id of the object.
   * instanceType `string`: Gets the class type.
-Overriden in derived classes.
+Overridden in derived classes.

+### IPConfig
+* IPConfig `object`: IP configuration details.
+  * lBBackendAddressPoolIds `array`: The backend address pools associated with the IP configuration.
+    * items `string`
+  * publicIpAddressId `string`: The Id of the public IP address associated with the IP configuration.
+  * staticIPAddress `string`: The static IP address of the IP configuration.

-### IdentityInformation
+### IdentityProviderDetails
-* IdentityInformation `object`: Identity details.
+* IdentityProviderDetails `object`: Identity provider details.
   * aadAuthority `string`: The base authority for Azure Active Directory authentication.
   * applicationId `string`: The application/client Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.
   * audience `string`: The intended Audience of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
-  * certificateThumbprint `string`: The certificate thumbprint.
-Applicable only if IdentityProviderType is RecoveryServicesActiveDirectory.
-  * identityProviderType `string` (values: RecoveryServicesActiveDirectory): The identity provider type.
-Value is the ToString() of a IdentityProviderType value.
   * objectId `string`: The object Id of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
   * tenantId `string`: The tenant Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.

+### IdentityProviderInput
+* IdentityProviderInput `object`: Identity provider input.
+  * aadAuthority **required** `string`: The base authority for Azure Active Directory authentication.
+  * applicationId **required** `string`: The application/client Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.
+  * audience **required** `string`: The intended Audience of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
+  * objectId **required** `string`: The object Id of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
+  * tenantId **required** `string`: The tenant Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.

 ### InMageAgentDetails
 * InMageAgentDetails `object`: The details of the InMage agent.